ShangSky/flask-sugar/docs/operation-parameters.md

 ### Blueprint tags

-You can use `tags` argument to apply tags to all operations declared by Blueprint:
+You can use `tags` argument to apply tags to all operations declared by Blueprint, Routes inherit the Blueprint's tags, you can set `extends_tags=False` to disable it:

 ```Python
 from flask_sugar import Sugar, Blueprint